marhag87/c20/README.md

 Format String Options
 ---------------------
 ```
-value_per_token - Token NAV value
+nav - Token NAV value
+token_sum - Total value for all your tokens in your currency
 num_tokens - Number of tokens you have specified in config
 currency - The currency you have chosen
 total_investment - The amount of money you invested
 exchange_rate - The current exchange rate to your currency from USD
-increase_num - The value increase from your investment cost to the current value_per_token * num_tokens
+growth_sum - The value increase from your investment cost to the current value_per_token * num_tokens
-increase_percent - The percentage increase to your investment
+growth_percent - The percentage increase to your investment
-precent_prefix - Adds a + or a minus infront of the increase_percent (eg. +23.33%, -34.44%)
 ```

 Format String Examples